 Youth are the entire reason we are here!
 In the tab sections below you will find many helpful resources to aid you along your Scouting journey.
 There is information on advancement, merit badges, youth training, and youth awards.
 Advancement information specific to the Eagle Award can be found on our Eagle Scout Corner page.
 And as always, if you have questions or cannot find something, please contact one of your Scout leaders or the Council Service Center.
 We are happy to help.

 Advancement and merit badges are not a competition, rather a joint effort involving Scouts, leaders, volunteers, and family members.
 Much can be done individually, and at each Scout’s own pace, youth also work in groups during unit meetings and outings.
 This is important as well to help youth develop mutual respect for one another as they practice skills, explore interests, learn values, form friendships, and enjoy adventure.

 Advancement requirements do change from time to time.
-For Boy Scouting, please check the latest annual edition of Boy Scout Requirements that is released every January (Guide to Advancement).
+For Scouts BSA, please check the latest annual edition of Scouts BSA Requirements that is released every January (Guide to Advancement).
 Check with your Scoutmaster or the Council Service Center for the latest information.

 Adventure loops and pins are a great way to help fulfill the aims of Scouting—build character, develop citizenship, and encourage mental and physical fitness.
 Through a variety of subjects, you can stretch your mind and abilities by exploring the wonders of science, learning about the world, and expanding skills in new area.

 This is a chance to try something new, do your best, and earn recognition all at the same time.
 For more information about the adventure loops and pins, see CubScouts.org.